Lulu (Final Fantasy): Conception and design

 Lulu was designed by Tetsuya Nomura for Final Fantasy X. She is classified as a Black Mage, a type of spellcaster in the Final Fantasy franchise that specializes in the use of offensive magic.
 Nomura wanted to create a character that was different from how Black Mages were portrayed in previous games, and to this end he gave her a unique outfit and hairstyle.
 The centerpiece of her outfit a low-cut, fur-lined, dark grey and black dress that displays her pronounced cleavage, while her hair is done in an upright bun.
-Lulu is 167 cm (5 ft 6 in) tall, and with her hair and high heels stands 173 cm (5 ft 8 in).
+Lulu is tall, and with her hair and high heels stands 173 cm (5 ft 8 in).

 Taking into account the PlayStation 2's improved graphics handling, Nomura opted to make his designs for Final Fantasy X "super deep and detailed", feeling that he "went kind of crazy" on Lulu's in particular.
 To complement her attire, he devised a series of belts that attached to her skirt in a certain order, and insisted that the 3D character modeler reproduce them to his exact specifications.
 Belts were a common feature of Nomura's character designs at the time, and he stated when outside observers noticed the trend and teased him over it, it only encouraged him to utilize them more.
 However, the outfit's complexity made it difficult to animate for cutscenes.
 The staff compromised by often only showing Lulu from the waist up, and excluded her from animated sequences involving complex motions.

 In addition to her magic, Lulu can also utilize animated stuffed animals as weapons that attack on her behalf—a concept originally planned for inclusion in Final Fantasy VI.
 Each is based on a recurring character in the Final Fantasy franchise, such as moogles and cactuars.
 When drawing her concept art, Nomura outlined a list of stuffed animals she would be able to use during the course of the game.
 However, one in particular, the Tonberry, was cut from the final game.
 Her strongest weapon, the Onion Knight, went through several drafts in the sketch phase, including one idea to have the sword and shield resemble onions.
 Instead, its finalized design incorporated a pixelated image of a Final Fantasy III character with the class of the same name into its shield.